SanStev123/video-ad-maker/README.md

 # video-ad-maker
-Steve AI’s video ad maker will let you create high quality marketing &amp; advertisement videos in minutes.Go ahead, give it a try!
+Steve AI’s <a href="https://www.steve.ai/video-ad-maker">video ad maker</a> will let you create high quality marketing &amp; advertisement videos in minutes.Go ahead, give it a try!